 Patagonia (one week)

 The focus of the Patagonia excursion is on the use of human rights and legal resources to support different social movements.
 Over the years, the region's abundance of natural resources has invited extensive human intervention: mining, tourism, and other human involvement pose challenges for the health of the region's natural environment.
-Students examine these challenges and the movements working to address them as well as the struggles over land that continue for impoverished and indigenous communities in both urban and rural settings.
+Students examine these challenges and the movements working to address them as well as the struggle being waged by impoverished and indigenous communities for land in both urban and rural settings.
 The excursion also focuses on the conflicts surrounding land access and occupations from a human rights perspective.

-In Bariloche, students focus on the social and environmental impacts of tourism and experience the efforts that impoverished communities are making for land.
+- In Bariloche students focus on the social and environmental impacts of tourism and experience the struggle impoverished communities are waging for land.
 While Bariloche is a beautiful city boasting abundant natural resources and stunning landscapes, students focus on the "other Bariloche" and the reality of discrimination and poverty endured by many of the city's poor.
-Students also consider the role of environmental movements in preventing the deprivation of natural resources, and visit a recycling cooperative created to provide more opportunities within the community.
+Students also consider the role of environmental movements in preventing the deprivation of natural resources.
+They visit a recycling cooperative created to provide more opportunities within the community.

 Duration: 15 weeks